Herbert Hoover National Historic Site: Why you should visit

 – Herbert Hoover

-After the V.C., you will surely want to check the Birthplace Cottage.
+After the V.C., you will surely want to check out the Birthplace Cottage.
 The humble home was built by Hoover’s father, Jesse, in 1871.
 Herbert, or as his family called him “Bertie,” was born at the cottage on August 10, 1874.
 Looking into the home, you can see how Herbert Hoover embodies the American dream.
 The house was without electricity and indoor plumbing.
 The main room was used as a living room, dining room, and kitchen.
 Rag rugs are sewn together from old clothing scraps and cover the floor.
 Old newspapers would be stuffed between the makeshift rugs and floor to keep the cottage warmer in the winter.
 The bedroom was used for Hoover’s parents and his two siblings.
 The cradle in the bedroom is a replica of an original made by Jesse Hoover.
 You can see the original in the Visitor Center.
 The furniture in the room is a replica but is very similar to what the Hoovers owned.
-The prescient’s mother, Hulda grew vegetables behind the cottage and flower gardens filled with Marigolds, peonies, and snapdragons by the home.
+The prescient’s mother, Hulda, grew vegetables behind the cottage and flower gardens filled with Marigolds, peonies, and snapdragons by the home.
 Herbert only lived in the cottage for a few years.
 As Jesse’s blacksmith business prospered, the family moved into a larger house nearby.

 “My recollection of my father is of necessity dim indeed, but I retain one vivid memento from this time.
 Play barefoot around the blacksmith shop, I stepped on a chip of hot iron and carry the brand of Iowa on my foot to this day.”